MiguelLopezVirues/modulo3_leccion1_api/README.md

 ## 📊 Results and Conclusions

-For detailed results, please check the ``data_analysis.ipynb`` notebook, which contains findings and suggestions for optimizing venue engagement and improving business strategies.
+For detailed results, please check the ``data_analysis.ipynb`` notebook, which contains the process of extracting the information.

 ## 🔄 Next Steps